preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/communities/communities-65/index.rst

 Communities settings in Omnia 6.5
 ====================================

-This is an ongoing preliminary documentation for Community settings to come in Omnia 6.5.

-The following settings are available in Omnia 6.5:
+The following settings are available in Omnia 6.5 and later:

 .. image:: community-65.png